Project Description

 Needs – customer requests :

-The feasibility study conducted for the
+The feasibility study carried out for the

 This part will be refined in a second study, the results presented take into account the current production and a complete recovery of the waste heat towards the dryer.